org-csye-6225/.github/profile/README.md

     packer build packer-template.json
     ```

-2. **Deploy Custom Image**: Use the GCP/AWS console or CLI to deploy the custom image to your VM instances.
+2. **Deploy Custom Image**: Use the GCP console or CLI to deploy the custom image to your VM instances.

 ## Security and Compliance